Search

 Harvey Tourism logoThe sign with cows

 While Carol and I perused the Centre, Trevor and Chris walked up to the Internment Camp Memorial Shrine.
-When war broke out in 1939 with Italy supporting Germany all Italians in the area were put into an internment camp as happened all over Australia and Commonwealth countries with both Germans and Italians.
-This camp in Harvey was for Italians and was known at Internment Camp #11.
-One of the POWs had built a small altar for the Roman Catholic Interns and this is now the Shrine within the Memorial.
+When war broke out in 1939, with Italy supporting Germany, all Italians in the area were put into an internment camp, as happened all over Australia and Commonwealth countries with both Germans and Italians.
+This camp in Harvey was for Italians and was known as Internment Camp #11.
+One of the POWs had built a small altar for the Roman Catholic Interns, and this is now the Shrine within the Memorial.

 POW MemorialThe POW Internment Memorial